deshaw/pjrmi/python/README.md

 come with the C extensions.

+### Security Model

+Access from a remote Python client to a Java server may be controlled using SSL keys.
+This is recommended for any deployment environment since, once connected, a client is effectively inside the server process and can execute abitrary code.

+The caveat to the above is that a server may choose to have a class allow list which restricts the set of Java classes which a Python client may access.
+This limits the capabilities of a client since they may not access classes which, for example, allow sub-processes to be spawned.
+This can be controlled in the server processes by overriding the `isClassBlockingOn()` and `isClassPermitted()` methods in the `PJRmi` subclass.

 ### Threading Model

 The PJRmi service runs as a separate thread inside the Java process.
 As such you